simonkellly/bld-ninja/README.md

 ## Planned features

-- [ ] Standard timer functionality
+- [X] Standard timer functionality
-- [ ] DNF Analysis
+- [X] DNF Analysis
-- [ ] In solve case timing
+- [X] In solve case timing
 - [ ] Algsheet importing and generation
+- [X] Reconstruction export
-- [ ] Reconstruction export
+- [ ] Fully featured alg trainer

-I can only really guarantee support the GAN 356i Carry 2 as I have one which I can use to test with.

-Theoretically the supported smart cubes (thanks to the [gan-web-bluetooth](https://github.com/afedotov/gan-web-bluetooth) library) are:
-- GAN Mini ui FreePlay
-- GAN12 ui
-- GAN12 ui FreePlay
-- GAN356 i 3
-- GAN356 i Carry
-- GAN356 i Carry 2
-- GAN356 i Carry S
-- MoYu AI 2023
-- Monster Go 3Ai
+This tool is only made to work with the Qiyi smart cube (QYSC), and is based on the [qysc-web](https://github.com/simonkellly/qysc-web) library.
+Previously this tool supported gan cubes, but having switched to the inexpensive qiyi option myself, I think this is a reasonable change.

 ## Development